YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

    %YDB-E-SYSCALL, Error received from system call shmget() failed

-Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in :code:`/etc/sysctl.conf`).
+Refer to your OS documentation to configure shared memory limits (for example, on many Linux systems, the kernel.shmmax parameter may be in :code:`/etc/sysctl.conf`).

 :code:`ydb_env_set` ensures that ydb_dist is set correctly.